 However, children are still facing daunting challenges.
 For example, childhood obesity rates have tripled over the last three decades; 60 percent of U.S. children start kindergarten without the language, math and social-emotional skills needed to thrive; and approximately 4,600 U.S. youth between the ages of 10 and 24 commit suicide each year, while 157,000 receive medical care for self-inflicted injuries.
 But despite these growing needs and shocking statistics, investments in children’s health and well-being are severely lacking.
 Society is failing its children, and as a result, the well-being of all generations is suffering.

 Now more than ever, there is a profound opportunity and responsibility to come together to make child health and well-being a priority, articulating and advancing a “children-first” agenda.

-Throughout the three days, a series of overarching questions will be used to help map out a strategy for advancing the overall well-being of infants, children and youth:
+Throughout the three day forum, a series of overarching questions were used to help map out a strategy for advancing the overall well-being of infants, children and youth: